0xf4b1/unify/README.md

 If it does not run, make sure to check the logs usually in `~/.config/unity3d/<vendor>/<title>`.
 In most cases, the game misses some native libraries that need to be replaced.

+The script will cache the downloaded and extracted unity files by default in the folder `~/Unity/Hub/Editor`, but you can override this location using the `UNITY_REPO` environment variable.

 If the script is not successful, the game may not be a Unity game or it may have a different structure.
 The script in its current state is very basic and does not cover all cases.